cypherpunk-academy/2064/en/005_2021_Break-in in America.md

 ssh randw@23.66.234.12
 </div>
 Her heart pounded.
-ssh, only three letters, but a key to unlock other worlds.
+s s h, only three letters, but a key to unlock other worlds.
 You could use it to jump from one computer to the next.
 And now she was about to jump into an NSA computer.
 "randw" was apparently the name of the NSA man, at least he was in the log files.